ZhuoranLu/Trustworthy-ML/README.md

 ## Repository Structure

-* `rawData` contains the profiles of the speed dating tasks used in the experiments, and raw data dumped from the experiment procedure.

 * `data` contains the cleaned data including the predictions of tasks and answers to the questionnaire given by subjects.

 * `analysis` contains the analysis code implemented by python and R via jupyter notebook and R markdown.